-It is not sufficient to run your engine for 5 minutes a day to maintain it well, in fact this may make the situation worse as it takes a large amount of the battery power to just start the engine.
-It can take at least 30 minutes of driving to charge the battery, depending on the vehicle and the battery age, but due to the current restrictions this would not be advised as it’s classed as non-essential travel.
-If car travel is essential and you are worried about your battery we offer a free battery health check.
+Running your engine for five minutes a day isn’t enough to charge your battery and might make the situation worse, because it takes a large amount of battery power to start your engine.
+It can actually take at least 30 minutes of driving to charge the battery, depending on the vehicle and battery age, but the current restrictions advise against this type of non-essential travel.

-If your battery is completely dead, you can try to revive it by using a set of jump leads.
-You’ll need a second car to do this and remember that you need to have minimum contact with others so ideally you’d use another car within your household.
+The first option is to try to revive it by using a set of jump leads.
+You’ll need a second car to do this and remember that you need to have minimum contact with others, so ideally you’d use another car within your household.
 If that’s not possible and you need to ask someone else, then make sure you always keep a safe distance and only go to these lengths if it’s absolutely essential.

 Your second option is to use a dedicated jump starter, to provide the essential spark.
-Batteries can be dangerous bits of kit so you must take care and be safe so before you do anything read our guide on how to jump-start a car.
-It shows you how to use jump leads safely, protecting you and your vehicle from the dangers of a short circuit and a potential electric shock.
+Batteries can be dangerous bits of kit, so take care and make sure that you read our guide on how to jump-start a car before you get started.
+This guide shows you how to use jump leads safely, protecting you and your vehicle from the dangers of a short circuit and a potential electric shock.
 It’s crucial because incorrectly jump-starting modern cars with complex electrical systems can cause irreparable damage to your electronic control unit.

-Your third option is a car battery charger that will slowly and safely bring it back to life.
+Your third option is a car battery charger that will slowly and safely bring your battery back to life.

-There is a great deal of legislation around the disposal of old battery, so rest assured we will take your old battery away and recycle it for free with an approved waste disposal company.
+Whatever you choose, rest assured that we will take your old battery away and recycle it for free with an approved waste disposal company.

-At Halfords we are here to help keep you moving on your essential trips so if you are unsure about the safety of your car, book a 10 point car check online for £15, free to all NHS & HSE workers.
-We are operating new safety procedures in store to ensure customers and colleagues stay safe while we stay open.
+At Halfords, we’re here to help keep you moving on your essential trips.
+If you’re unsure about the safety of your car, book a free Road Ready Car Check online.
+We’re also operating new safety procedures in store to ensure customers and colleagues stay safe while we stay open.